 Look and Garmin are the two longest-established manufacturers of power-measuring pedals.
 This design allows for easy swapping of the meter between bikes.
 Refinements to these pedals in the last couple of years mean that with the latest models it's as trivial as just reaching for a pedal spanner.

-Both Powertap and Favero also have pedal-based power meters.
+Favero also has a pedal-based power meter.

 Power-measuring pedals offer the ability to measure each leg’s power independently, and some are able to analyse your pedal stroke too.

 On the same principal as left-crank meters, most pedal meter makers offer a single-pedal system that provides power data at lower cost.